augustocc/pinout-generator/README.md

-# pinout-generator
-Generates pinout descriptions in HTML + CSS
+# pinos.sh - generates HTML pinout descriptions from a plain text file

 This is a simple shell script to generate standard descriptions of pin connections between 2 devices.
 Call it like this: